Instruction - Training - Mentoring - All ages and levels

 What: Chess Lessons for all ages and levels Live lessons any age; for internet lessons should be at least 10, or internet USCF Top Junior age 8.

 Where: Live (Wynnewood) or phone/internet.
-For US/Canada, I phone (others Skype); use an ICC (or chess.com) board; Free deal to join ICC!
+For US/Canada, I phone (others Skype); we use ICC, chess.com, or Skype to share a board; Free deal to join ICC!

 Contact Information: 610-649-0750; email@example.com; "danheisman" on Facebook, Twitter.
 "Dan Heisman" Skype. "phillytutor" on ICC.
 Other contact info

 Address: Wynnewood, PA 19096 (email or phone for directions)